cysouw/diathesis/text/c01_introduction.md

  \a.
 Ich koche den Kaffee.
  \b.
 Der Kaffee kocht.

 An important side-note in this respect are those alternations that have similar formal characteristics as diatheses, but which do not have any role-remapping.
-Such sentence alternations are not considered to be diatheses here, but they are still discussed in the X.4 sections of each chapter.
+Such sentence alternations are not considered to be diatheses here, but they are still discussed in the \.4 sections of each chapter.
 An example is the phenomenon of 'free' reflexives \Next, see [#sec:reflexive-free-dative-sich-accusative].
-Again, it turns out to be really difficult to describe the difference between \Next[a] and \Next[b].
+Although there is no role-remapping in this alternation (and thus no diathesis), it turns out to be really difficult to describe the difference between \Next[a] and \Next[b].
 All sentence alternations, with or without role-remapping, are in need of a functional analysis, and most such analyses will involve substantial research.

 \ex.
  \a.
 Ich habe das Haus angesehen.
  \b.
 Ich habe mir das Haus angesehen.
- \c. \* Ich habe ihm das Haus angesehen.

 ## Valency {#sec:intro-valency}